ComeRochas/DiffusionModel/README.md

 - A classifier predicts the class label from noisy images
 - During generation, gradients from the classifier guide the denoising process toward the target class
 - This enables **causal intervention**: changing what class we want to generate

+- In practice, the classifier was trained on original MNIST images only.
+Therefore, when confronted to noised images, its gradients are poorly indicative and classifier guidance happens to lack precision.
+Training a classifier on progressively noised images could potentially solve this issue.

 ### Counterfactual Generation